Deconfounding age effects with fair representation learning when assessing dementia: Measuring disentanglement

 \textbf{Correlation} (Pearson, Spearman, etc.) is often used to compare classification outputs with component input features.
 To the extent that these variables are stochastic, several information theoretic measures could be applied, including Kullback-Leibler divergence and Jensen-Shannon divergence.
 These can be useful to depict characteristics of two distributions when no further information about available data is given.

 \textbf{Mutual information} can depict the extent of entanglement of two random variables.
-If we treat age ($A$) and dementia ($D$) as two random variables, then adopting the approach of \citeauthor{Kwak2002} (\citeyear{Kwak2002}) gives an estimation of $I(A, D)$.
-However, given the size of clinical datasets, it can be challenging to give precise estimations.
+If we treat age ($A$) and dementia ($D$) as two random variables, then adopting the approach of \cite{Kwak2002} gives an estimation of mutual information $I(A, D)$.
+However, given the size of clinical datasets, it can be challenging to give precise estimates.

-An alternative approach is to assume that these variables fit into some probabilistic models.
-For example, we might assume the age variable $A$, dementia indicator variable $D$, and multi-dimensional linguistic feature $\mathbf{X}$ fit into some \emph{a priori} model (e.g., the v-structure mentioned above, $A\rightarrow\mathbf{X}\leftarrow D$), then the mutual information between $A$ and $D$ is:
+An alternative approach is to assume the age variable $A$, dementia indicator variable $D$, and multi-dimensional linguistic feature $\mathbf{X}$ fit into some \emph{a priori} model (e.g., the v-structure mentioned above, $A\rightarrow\mathbf{X}\leftarrow D$), then the mutual information between $A$ and $D$ is: